Anorth1997/FinancialOnlineBudgetingSystem/deliverables/iteration-02.plan.md

 Describe your Git / GitHub workflow.
 Essentially, we want to understand how your team members share a codebase and avoid conflicts.
 You must incorporate 'Pull Requests' into your process.

+ * We will try to push on a regular basis, and not keep unsaved work on our machines for longer than a few hours.
+In this case, even if we were to have conflicts, in the worst case, the loss will be minimal.
+ *

  * Be concise, yet precise.
 For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
 Who reviews the pull-requests?
 Who is responsible for merging them? etc.